Tanz0rz/haxe-fmod/README.md

 ## Using the Library in Code

 The FmodManager class is the primary way to interact with FMOD in your game.
-It abstracts away nearly all of the low-level details of the FMOD API.
 The `FmodEvents` constants used below are generated from your banks (see [Generating constants](https://tanz0rz.github.io/haxe-fmod/guides/constants/)).
 Every call and its description is in the [FmodManager API reference](https://tanz0rz.github.io/haxe-fmod/api/haxefmod/FmodManager.html).

-The calls are the same on every engine.
-On HTML5 the engine initializes asynchronously, so make the first call after `FmodManager.IsInitialized()` reports true.
-[Getting started](https://tanz0rz.github.io/haxe-fmod/getting-started/) shows the loading pattern.

 ```haxe
 var engine:FmodSound;